Prevent unexpected charges with Azure billing and cost management

 When you sign up for Azure, there are several things you can do to get a better idea of your spending:

-If you've signed up for an Azure free account, you can use some of the most popular Azure services for free for 12 months.
+- Make use of some of the most popular Azure services for free for 12 months available with the Azure free account.
 Along with the recommendations listed below, see Avoid getting charged for free account.

 Get estimated costs before adding Azure services